A lot or a little?

 In CONTRA ROGUE CORPS, aliens have taken over the Earth and it's up to you -- as part of an elite mercenary unit -- to protect the planet and get rid of these nasty creatures.
 Set a few years after 1992's Contra III: The Alien Wars, this game is played mostly from an angled top-down perspective (sometimes in third-person mode), as you'll select one of the four characters from the Contra series and blast enemies with several kinds of weapons.
-Similar to other "run and gun" action games of this kind, one analog stick is used to move your character around Damned City, the other aims the weapon (which may be in another direction).
-Along with the single-player campaign, the game offers cooperative ("co-op") play (beside you in the same room or online) and a competitive mode for up to four players per team (online only).
+Similar to other "run and gun" action games of this kind, it has you using one analog stick to move your character around Damned City while the other aims the weapon (which may be in another direction).
+Along with the single-player campaign, the game offers cooperative (co-op) play (beside you in the same room or online) and a competitive mode for up to four players per team (online only).

 Is it any good?

 There's some fun to be had with this twin-stick action shooter, but it doesn't last too long to keep you interested unless you love this franchise.
 Contra Rogue Corps is easy to pick up and play, with accessible controls that rely mostly on the dual analog sticks.
 It's fun to walk around these urban environments, mow down thousands of creatures, avoid obstacles (like enemy fire), and master your main and sub-weapons.
 The progression system is interesting, with various upgrades to augment your weapons.
 While the story is trite and the one-liners grow tiresome quickly, fans of the franchise will enjoy playing as familiar characters, including Kaiser, The Gentleman, Ms. Harakiri, and a giant panda cyborg called Hungry Beast.
 As you'd expect, there's some variety between each of these characters, which you'll learn to exploit -- especially when fighting against huge boss characters.